Top ten reasons why spirulina should be part of every dog's diet

 Ancient Aztecs and the people of west Africa recognized the benefits of this super food thousands of years ago and many studies have been published on the benefits of spirulina.
 It is also one of the reasons why so many people see such dramatic positive change in their dog's health when they start taking GreenMin.

-Here are the reasons why every dog's diet should include spirulina:
+Here are the reasons why every dog's diet should include GreenMin with spirulina:

 - It is complete protein source with all nine of the essential amino acids - the building blocks needed for the health of every cell in your dog's body.